steveno/steveno.github.io/_posts/2024/08/2024-08-29-learning-ocaml.md

 moved to
 [C#](https://learn.microsoft.com/en-us/dotnet/csharp/?WT.mc_id=dotnet-35129-website),
 and then ended up going back to VB.NET.
-I have spent more time than I would like to admit to dabling in VBA, but honestly, I don't really count that.
+I have spent more time than I would like to admit to dabbling in VBA, but honestly, I don't really count that.
 <!--more-->
 Then I started a new job and picked up [python](https://www.python.org/).
 I have been using python professionally ever since.
 Is that all I know?
 Of